 The Elijah Challenge

-I was to attend the same seminar another three more times and then to take an advance training with Brother Bill.
+I was to attend the same seminar another three more times and then to take an advance training with Pastor Lau.
 Since then, my ministry has been completely transformed.
 It is filled with power and miracles which is line with what the bible says about the kingdom of God as not being a matter of talk but of power (1 Corinthians 4:20).

 Grace and I had personally healed many in the name of Jesus with the God-given authority and power.
 In the last five years, we have trained Christians from both the mainline and Pentecostal/Charismatic churches in seminars and training sessions.
 We have the joy of seeing our trainees healing the infirm in the name of Jesus and literally thousands are being miraculously healed.